shabbyrobe/amiss/doc/mapper/annotation.rst

 The following class level annotations are available:

-.. py:attribute:: @table value
+``table``:

     When declared, this forces the mapper to use this table name.
 It may include a schema name as well.
 If not provided, the table name will be determined by the mapper.
 See :ref:`name-translation` for details on this process.

-.. py:attribute:: @fieldType value
+``fieldType``:

     This sets a default field type to use for for all of the properties that do not have a field type set against them explicitly.
 This will inherit from a parent class if one is set.
 See :doc:`types` for more details.

-.. py:attribute:: @constructor value
+``constructor``:

     The name of a static constructor to use when creating the object instead of the default ``__construct``.
 The method must be static and must return an instance of the class.

-    If no constructor arguments are found in the meta, the entire unmapped input record is passed as the first argument.
+    If no constructor arguments are found in the metadata (see ``constructorArgs``), the entire unmapped input record is passed as the first argument.

     .. code-block:: php

         <?php
         /**
-         * @constructor pants
+         * :amiss = {"constructor": "pants"};
          */
         class Foo
         {